- The natural or legal person who has entered into the contract (of Work) with the Contractor;

 4.8 If, during the execution of the contract, it appears that, for its proper execution, some modification or addition to the contract is required, the parties will modify the contract in a timely manner and by mutual consultation.
 As a result, the price initially agreed on may be raised or lowered.
 If such situations occur, the Contractor will submit a cost estimate whenever possible.
 By modifying the contract, the initially quoted price may be changed.
 The Client accepts the fact that the contract may be modified, including an adjustment in price and lead time.

-Article 5 – Intellectual Property
+Article 5 – Intellectual Property and Attribution

 5.1 Unless expressly stated otherwise in writing, the Contractor reserves the copyright on translations and other texts produced by the Contractor.